GAM-team/GAM/wiki/Administrators.md

 gam show adminroles|roles
         [role <RoleItem>] [privileges]
 ```
-By default, all roles are displayed, use `role <RoleItem>` to sisplay a specific role.
+By default, all roles are displayed, use `role <RoleItem>` to display a specific role.

 * `privileges` - Display privileges associated with each role